kadaster-labs/lock-unlock-helm-charts/charts/lock-unlock-rewrite/README.md

 ### Dataloader
 The [dataloader](https://github.com/kadaster-labs/lock-unlock-testdata/tree/main/lock-unlock-dataloader) runs as an initContainer, during which it prepares the Fuseki database.

-> [!IMPORTANT]
-> The `dataloader.dataset.file_url` setting is required in order for this deployment to function.
-It does not work without supplying dataset to host.
+The `dataloader.dataset.file_url` setting sets the dataset to load.
+The deployment does not work without supplying a dataset.
+It needs to be a .ttl file, which may be gzipped.

-An example location for a dataset is https://raw.githubusercontent.com/kadaster-labs/lock-unlock-testdata/main/testdata-$DATASET/lock-unlock-$DATASET.ttl.gz, where acceptable values for DATASET are: `anbi`, `brk`, `brp` and `nhr`.
+Default dataset is https://raw.githubusercontent.com/kadaster-labs/lock-unlock-testdata/main/testdata-brk/lock-unlock-brk.ttl.gz.
+Other acceptable values for are: `anbi`, `brp` and `nhr`.

 ### Resources
 The Java VM requires at least 2Gi of memory to function properly, so you might want to set the image to have the following resources: